 - 3 large egg yolks, room temperature

-- 2 tablespoons powdered THM Gentle Sweet or equivalent sweetener (more or less to taste)
+powdered THM Gentle Sweet or equivalent powdered sweetener (how to make powdered sweetener)

 - 1 cup heavy cream